Sgitario/sgitario.github.io/_posts/2018-10-26-axon-by-example.md

 ## Event Store

 Where all our events will be stored?
-Axon Server abstracts us of storing the events by ourselves using an *EmbeddedEventStore*.
-We can configure it via properties when running our Axon server docker image.

-However, we can still use SQL / NoSQL storages for the event store.
-See all the current implementations [here](EmbeddedEventStore).
+In the Event Store running under the Axon Server (see *AxonServerEventStore.java* for more information).
+If we want to use an embedded event store in, let's say, a RDBMS instance or in Mongo, Axon provides custom implementations for this.
+More in [here](https://docs.axoniq.io/reference-guide/1.3-infrastructure-components/repository-and-event-store#jdbceventstorageengine).
 This is something we'll like to explore further in the future.

 ## Aggregates

 Aggregates are the domain objects in Axon.
 We can configure our configuration to match the aggregate to an entity in our database.

-When we connect our application, it will read all the events from the Event Store and initialize the aggregates in our repository.
-Once the aggregate is totally synchronized, it will be ready to be used.
+When we connect our application, Events will be read on-demand when an existing aggregate is targeted by a command.
+To enhance efficiency when processing multiple commands to the same aggregate, Axon supports caching repositories that would keep the aggregate in memory to avoid another read of the same events.
+Once aggregates are totally synchronized, it will be ready to be used.
 See [*AggregateLifecycle.java*](https://axoniq.io/apidocs/3.1/org/axonframework/commandhandling/model/AggregateLifecycle.html).

 # Getting Started